deskree-inc/nanoservice-ts/triggers/http/notes/examples.md

 ## 🔍 Next Steps

-Now that you understand the basics, dive deeper into `nanoservice-ts` with the following resources:
+Now that you understand the basics, dive deeper into `Blok` with the following resources:

 - [Context](./Core_Concepts/Context.md)
 - [Creating Workflows](./CLI_Commands/Create_Workflow.md)